Nursing Pathways and School of Nursing Application

 2. What do I need to do to be accepted to the SGSC School of Nursing?

-• LPN-RN and ASN applicants must self-register and take the SGSC HESI A2 Exam at a Prometric Testing Center (Department ID: 199898) and earn a minimum score 80 on the Admission Assessment (A2).
+_____ LPN-RN and ASN applicants must self-register and take the SGSC HESI A2 Exam at a Prometric Testing Center (Department ID: 199898) and earn a minimum score 75on each section of the HESI Admission Assessment (A2).
 Content Information: math, reading comprehension, vocabulary and general knowledge, grammar, critical thinking, anatomy and physiology.
-Each student has two opportunities to pass the HESI A2 examination during the application period.
+Each student has two opportunities to score a 75 or higher on each section of the HESI A2 examination during the application period.
 HESI A2 scores are not accepted from other school.

-• Submit Official Sealed College Transcripts from all educational institutions to SGSC Admissions and with the SON Application packet.
+_____Submit Official Sealed College Transcripts from all educational institutions (colleges, university and technical schools) to SGSC Admissions and with the SON Application packet.

-• Have an earned overall cumulative GPA of 2.80 or higher for the ASN program and a GPA of 2.50 for the RN-BSN program
+_____Have an earned overall cumulative GPA of 2.80 or higher for the ASN program or a GPA of 2.50 for the RN-BSN program.

-• Exit all credit level learning support courses
+_____Exit all credit level learning support courses (foundation and corequisite classes).

 3. Is there a minimum SAT/ACT requirement?

 Alternative admission: Alternative admission criteria will be evaluated for students’ whose combined verbal and math SAT falls below 920, ACT composite score is less than 20, or high school GPA is less than 2.0.
 Students may be considered for admission upon the completion of 21 semester hours of the required general education requirements for the School of Nursing.
 Eight of these hours must include BIOL 2210K and BIOL 2211K.
-A minimum overall cumulative GPA of 2.80 is required to be considered for nursing admission.
-Students must earn grades of “C” or better in all required general education courses for the School of Nursing.
+A minimum overall cumulative GPA of 2.80 is required to be considered for nursing admission

 4. Can I transfer from another nursing program into the SGSC School of Nursing programs?

 Students must be in good standing with their previous institution and meet the current SGSC and the School of Nursing admission requirements.
-However, students who make less than a grade of “C” in two Biology classes are ineligible to make application to the nursing program.
+Applicants are evaluated on a case by case basis.
+However, students who make less than a grade of “C” in two Biology classes (Anatomy and Physiology I, Anatomy and Physiology II or Microbiology) are ineligible to make application to the nursing program.
 Students who have a Transcripted grade of less than a “C” in any NURSING course are also ineligible for the SON ASN program.

-5. What does the HESI A2 Test Cover?
+5. What does the HESI A2 Test Include?

 HESI A2 Assessment Testing

-To be considered for admission to the ASN program, the exam may be taken a maximum of 2 times within the yearly application cycle.
-The student has two opportunities to score 80 or higher on each section.
+To be considered for admission to the ASN program, the exam may be taken a maximum of 2 times within the annual application cycle.
+The student has two opportunities to score 75 or higher on each section.
 When considering applicants for admission to the ASN program, the highest score in each category will be utilized.
 HESI A2 exam scores from other schools will not be accepted.

 Admission Assessment (A2) Content Information: math, reading comprehension, vocabulary and general knowledge, grammar, critical thinking, anatomy and physiology.